rbishop/rbishop.github.io/_posts/2014-03-12-agile-is-dead-angry-developer.markdown

 Agile, after all.

 ### Organizing Around Tools Instead Of People
-The above header is certainly not one of the tenets of Agile Manifesto.
+The above header is certainly not one of the tenets of the Agile Manifesto.
 Yet, every time I talk with a so-called Agile company about how they work I get a laundry list of SaaS Web applications.
-Trello, Basecamp, JIRA, Pivotal -- none of these tools existed when the Agile Manifesto was carved into Kent Beck's chest while he was being forcefully held onto an Altair 8080 by the other fifteen Agile Manifesto founders (it's still unclear which founder did the carving).
+Trello, Basecamp, JIRA, Pivotal -- none of these tools existed when the Agile Manifesto was carved into Kent Beck's chest while he was being forcefully held to an Altair 8080 by the other fifteen Agile Manifesto founders (it's still unclear which founder did the carving).